shoaibibrahim17/Flappy-Farteev/README.md

 The controls are simple:
 - **Click** your mouse, **tap** your screen, or press the **Spacebar**.
-- Each press makes your character fart, propelling them upwards.
+- Each press makes your character create a powerful gust, propelling them upwards.
 - Gravity will constantly pull your character down.
 - Navigate through the gaps in the pipes to score points.
 - Hitting a pipe or the ground will end the game.